Suns extend win streak to 16 with 113-107 victory over Nets

 The Suns will try to do that Tuesday night at home against the Golden State Warriors (17-2) in a matchup of the top two teams in the NBA.

 “I’m looking forward to it, man,” Booker said.
-“Obviously not a make it, break it, it’s not a playoff game, but we know it’s going to be high-energy, two best records in the NBA.
+“Obviously not a make it or break-it game, not a playoff game, but we know it’s going to be high-energy, two best records in the NBA.
 It’s going to a high-intensity, fun game.”

 Phoenix improved to 17-3, its best record through 20 games since having the same mark in 2004-05.
 The Western Conference champions haven’t lost in a month since Sacramento dropped them to 1-3.